jeongeonp/jeongeonp.github.io/index.md

 <p>

-I am interested in supporting people to <b>effectively navigate, comprehend, and utilize information</b> in tasks and contexts that requires <b>complex information or opinions</b>.
-To do so, I design and build interactive systems that leverage large-scale crowdsourced information and AI techniques. </p> <p>
+I am interested in supporting individuals and groups to <b>effectively navigate, comprehend, and utilize information</b> in connection to their <b>unique preferences, values, or contexts</b>.
+To do so, I design and build interactive systems utilizing large-scale crowdsourced information and AI techniques. </p> <p>
-These days, I am particularly interested in the following keywords: conversational user interface (CUI), large-language model (LLM), conversational agents, and decision-making support.
+These days, I am particularly interested in how human(s) and agent(s) can collaborate to complete a task, in the context of designing public speech. <!--in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->

 </p>